Are you ready

 Using an ID wallet, known as the EUDI Wallet, the European Digital Identity will allow users to identify and prove facts about themselves online in a simple, private, and secure manner.

-It will be available for all citizens, residents, and businesses in the European Union in 2026—although pilot initiatives by governments and organizations have already started.
+It will be available to all citizens, residents, and businesses in the European Union in 2026—although some governments already have beta versions, while others are running pilot initiatives.

 As an organization, you may be impacted by this regulation, having to accept EUDI Wallets as a new authentication method.
 In this article, we’ll look into the EUDI Wallet, why it is needed, and how to prepare for it with Gataca.